alwaysdata/documentation/content/sites/add-a-site/index.en.md

 ---

 HTTP logs are available from directory `$HOME/admin/logs/http/`.
 The *site* logs showing "upstream" web site starts, stops and malfunctions are available from `$HOME/admin/logs/sites/`.
+An extract of these logs (with Apache & uWSGI logs) is presented in the administration’s interface (Logs - 📄).